-The Captain David Lyman Scholarship seeks to honor the memory of Captain David Lyman as a longtime member of Hawaii's maritime community by providing financial incentive for Hawaii students to apply to and enroll at The California Maritime Academy and pursue a profession in the maritime field.
+The Captain David Lyman Endowed Scholarship seeks to honor the memory of Captain Lyman (Cal Maritime Class of 1965, Deck) as a longtime member of Hawaii's maritime community by providing financial incentive for Hawaii students to apply to and enroll at the California Maritime Academy and pursue a profession in the maritime field.

 To be eligible for scholarship consideration, students must meet all of the following criteria:

-- Submit an online admission application to Cal Maritime by November 30th of the year preceding the year you enter;
+Submit an online admission application to Cal Maritime beginning November 30th of the year preceding the year you enter;

 200 Maritime Academy Drive